Geist-of-the-Automaton/Image-Segmentation/palmetto/README.md

 To run the job, type "qsub image-job.pbs" on the login-node.

 Currently, the script will reserve 4 of the lower-strength nodes, but you can change this for more throughput.
 The script will take all of the inputs in the "input" folder and process them through these nodes.
 The results are then stored in a new folder called "output".
-The output folder will also contain a file called "diagnostics.txt", which stores the elapsed time to run each iamge.
+The output folder will also contain a file called "diagnostics.txt", which stores the elapsed time to run each image.
 Once you finish running the script, please edit/remove the output directory so that when the script runs again, it does not override the prior results.